valera-rozuvan/howtos/docs/013-compare-2-directories.md

 find DIR_1 -type f | wc -l
 ```

-2. Then do they comparison, using `pv` to see progress:
+2. Then do the comparison, using `pv` to see progress:

 ```
 diff -rqs DIR_1 DIR_2 | pv -l -s NUM_FILES > /tmp/logfile